gulf/gulf/README.md

 Returns a new edit instance that has exactly the same properties as this one.

 ### Adapter
+Gulf storage adapters are provided in npm packages that are named `gulf-backend-yournamehere`.
+They deal with revision objects.
 A revision is an object that looks like this:

 ```js